zfcsoftware/puppeteer-real-browser/README.md

         width: 1920,
         height: 1080,
     });

+    // You can use it if you need to log in to a proxy.
+    // await page.authenticate({ username: proxy.username, password: proxy.password });

     // You should use it if you want the fingerprint values of the page to be changed.
     // puppeteerAfp(page);